PowerShell/PSResourceGet/help/Update-PSResource.md

 ### -Name

 Specifies the name of one or more resources to update.
+Wildcards are supported but NuGet only accepts the `*` character.
+NuGet does not support wildcard searches of local (file-based) repositories.

 ```yaml
 Type: System.String[]